HMS-Core/hms-push-clientdemo-android/README.md

 ## Preparations
 1. Register as a Huawei developer.
 2. Create an app and start APIs.
-3. Import your demo project to Android Studio 3.*X* or later.
+3. Import your demo project to Android Studio (Bumblebee | 2021.1.1) or later.
 Download the **agconnect-services.json** file of the app from AppGallery Connect, and add the file to the app-level directory (**\app**) of your project.
 Generate a signing certificate fingerprint, add the certificate file to your project, and add the configuration to the *build.gradle* file.
 For details, please refer to the [integration preparations](https://developer.huawei.com/consumer/en/doc/development/HMSCore-Guides/android-config-agc-0000001050170137?ha_source=hms1).

 ## Installation